Driver charged after 4 children killed on Sydney sidewalk

 His children Antony, 13, Angelina, 12 and Sienna, 9, were killed.
 Their 10-year-old bother was in serious but stable condition.

 Abdallah and his wife Leila had had six children.
-He said his cousin had also lost an 11-year-old child in the tragedy, Veronique Sakr.
+He said his cousin lost an 11-year-old child, Veronique Sakr.

-Another two girls, aged 10 and 13, suffered minor injuries, authorities said.
+Two other girls aged 10 and 13 suffered minor injuries, authorities said.

-Davidson, the alleged driver, was arrested at the scene on Saturday and remained in custody.
+Davidson was arrested at the scene on Saturday and remained in custody.

 The 20 charges against him, including four of manslaughter, were read in a Sydney court on Sunday.
 He did not appear in court and was refused bail until his next court appearance on April 2.

 He has not entered any pleas.
-Manslaughter carries a potential maximum sentence of 25 years in prison.
+Manslaughter carries a maximum sentence of 25 years in prison.

-Davidson allegedly recorded a blood-alcohol concentration of 0.15% — three-times the legal limit in Australia.
+Davidson allegedly recorded a blood alcohol concentration of 0.15% — three-times the legal limit in Australia.

 Acting Assistant Police Commissioner Jason Joyce said the driver remained at the scene until the police arrived and there were indications his 24-year-old male passenger tried to help some of the children.
 Neither the driver nor the passenger was injured.

-Abdallah said all seven children injured were related and were staying at the Abdallah house.
+Abdallah said all seven of the injured children were staying at the Abdallah house.

 “They were all coming over to get babysat.
 I told them: ‘Just go for a walk, little walk, stay together.
 You should be OK,’” he said.